paramvir-b/AndroidGridViewCompatLib/README.md

 * Needless to say, you will get multi-selection.
 * Only one class file, so make it easy to integrate with projects.
 * It uses reflection so you don't have to compile with higher android library.
 This is helpful, if you don't get it why, think deeper...:)
+* If the apis are available it will shift to native ones.
+So compatibility mode is only when needed.

 Caveats
 -------